AdobeDocs/cc-everywhere/src/pages/guides/quickstart/index.md

 2. `createDesign()`: Create a new project or start editing an image in an embedded editor
 3. `editDesign()`: Edit an existing project in an embedded editor

+The SDK can be initialized with a customized locale.
+Read more about the initialize API [here](../../reference/index.md#initialize).

 ## Next Steps: Explore the SDK

 The Adobe Express Embed SDK can be initialized with a customized locale.
-The [guides](../../guides/index.md) along with the [SDK references](../../reference/index.md) can help you start working with the SDK in a way that best suits your needs.
+Our guides along with the [SDK references](../../reference/index.md) can help you start working with the SDK in a way that best suits your needs.

 ### [Full editor](../guides/full_editor/index.md)